solana-mobile/mobile-wallet-adapter/spec/spec.md

 ##### Description

 This method allows the dapp endpoint to request authorization from the wallet endpoint for access to [privileged methods](#privileged-methods).
 On success, it returns an `auth_token` providing access to privileged methods, along with addresses and optional labels for all authorized accounts.
 It may also return a URI suitable for future use as an [endpoint-specific URI](#endpoint-specific-uris).
-After a successful call to `authorize`, the current session will be placed into an authorized state, with privileges associated with the returned `auth_token`.
+After a successful call to [`authorize`](#authorize)`, the current session will be placed into an authorized state, with privileges associated with the returned `auth_token`.
 On failure, the current session with be placed into the unauthorized state.

 The returned `auth_token` is an opaque string with meaning only to the wallet endpoint which created it.
 It is recommended that the wallet endpoint include a mechanism to authenticate the contents of auth tokens it issues (for e.g., with an HMAC, or by encryption with a secret symmetric key).
-This `auth_token` may be used to [`reauthorize`](#reauthorize) future sessions between these dapp and wallet endpoints.
+This `auth_token` may be used to reauthorize future sessions between these dapp and wallet endpoints by including it in future calls to [`authorize`](#authorize).

+If an `auth_token` is provided by the dapp endpoint, the wallet endpoint should put the current session in an authorized state, with privileges associated with the specified `auth_token`.
+Additionally, updated values for `auth_token`, `accounts`, and/or `wallet_uri_base` will be returned.
+These may differ from those originally provided in the authorize response for this auth token; if so, they override any previous values for these parameters.
+The prior values should be discarded and not reused.
+This allows a wallet endpoint to update the auth token used by the dapp endpoint, or to modify the set of authorized account addresses or their labels without requiring the dapp endpoint to restart the authorization process.

+If an `auth_token` is provided by the dapp endpoint, and the result is `ERROR_AUTHORIZATION_FAILED`, this auth token cannot be reused, and should be discarded.
+The dapp endpoint should request a new token with the [`authorize`](#authorize) method.
+The session with be placed into the unauthorized state.

-Dapp endpoints should make every effort possible to [verify the authenticity](#dapp-identity-verification) of the presented identity.
+Wallet endpoints should make every effort possible to [verify the authenticity](#dapp-identity-verification) of the presented identity.
 While the `uri` parameter is optional, it is strongly recommended - without it, the wallet endpoint may not be able to verify the authenticity of the dapp.

 The `cluster` parameter allows the dapp endpoint to select a specific Solana cluster with which to interact.
 This is relevant for both [`sign_transactions`](#sign_transactions), where a wallet may refuse to sign transactions without a currently valid blockhash, and for [`sign_and_send_transactions`](#sign_and_send_transactions), where the wallet endpoint must know which cluster to submit the transactions to.
 This parameter would normally be used to select a cluster other than `mainnet-beta` for dapp development and testing purposes.
 Under normal circumstances, this field should be omitted, in which case the wallet endpoint will interact with the `mainnet-beta` cluster.

+##### Non-normative commentary

+Previous versions of this specification (pre 2.0) defiend a separate `reauthorize` method that required an `auth_token` parameter and attempted to put the current session in an authorized state, with privileges associated with the specified `auth_token`.
+The additon of the optional `auth-token` parameter on the [`authorize`](#authorize) method allows dapps to reauthorize a previously issued auth token.
+This change was made to simplify the interface and reduce confusion on when to use each method, and to align with the functionaly of the [wallet-standard `connect`](https://github.com/wallet-standard/wallet-standard/blob/master/packages/core/features/src/connect.ts) feature which takes an optional `silent` parameter to request accounts that have already been authorized without prompting the user.

+Authorization of a previously issued auth token is intended to be a lightweight operation, as compared to issuing a new auth token.
+It normally should not present any UI to the user, but instead perform only the subset of dapp endpoint identity checks that can be performed quickly and without user intervention.
+The intent is to quickly verify that an auth token remains valid for use by this dapp endpoint.
+If verification fails for any reason, the wallet endpoint should report `ERROR_AUTHORIZATION_FAILED` to the dapp endpoint, which would then discard the stored auth token and begin authorization from scratch with a new call to [`authorize`](#authorize).

+Wallet endpoints should balance the responsibility for performing these identity checks against their latency impact.
+For example, a wallet endpoint may choose to accept an auth token issued in the last several minutes without performing any additional checks, but require dapp endpoint identity checks to be performed for an auth token that was issued before then.
+This facilitates multiple [sessions to be established](#session-establishment) in a short timespan, related to the same user interaction with a dapp endpoint.
+The auth token validity policy is a competency of the wallet endpoint, and dictating any specific auth token lifespan or timeout is outside the scope of this protocol specification.
+However, it is strongly recommended that wallet endpoints do not issue auth tokens with unlimited lifespans or for which dapp endpoint identity checks are never performed on `authorize`.

 #### deauthorize